moneil/DSKTOOL-for-Learn/docker/README.md

 > `APPLICATION\_KEY: "your application key"`
 >
 > `APPLICATION\_SECRET: "your application secret"`
 >
+> `JWT_SECRET: "Paste your JWT SECRET from this website: https://www.uuidgenerator.net/version4"`
+>
 > Note if you want to always run the latest image you may also edit:
 >